Research firms divide the software market into three tiers of ERP.

 Some of the most recently released ERPs target small and medium sized companies and are the most affordable.
 They typically only support one entity per database.

 These ERPs are best suited to companies that need the power of an ERP to manage their existing operations or scale their product lines but don’t have plans to expand into new geographies.
+They can support multiple entities, which could be in other states or countries, but this is a less common scenario for their use.

-Examples: Microsoft Business Central, Odoo
+Examples: Sage Intacct, Microsoft Business Central, Microsoft Advanced, Wiise, Odoo

 Typical users: SMEs in retail, wholesale, non-profits